 This way the garlic will melt away in the tomato sauce, infusing the sauce of a light garlic flavour that will make your pasta stand out.

-We do this to infuse some parsley flavour into the hot oil.
+- Add the stem of the parsley to the oil: we do this to infuse some parsley flavour into the hot oil.
 This will make our arrabbiata sauce extra aromatic.
 Just remember to remove the stems from the pan before adding the tomatoes.

-Only cook the pasta half way through in the water, then finish it up in the tomato sauce adding some of the pasta cooking water.
+- Finish the pasta in the sauce: only cook the pasta half way through in the water, then finish it up in the tomato sauce adding some of the pasta cooking water.

 While this cooking method might seem bizarre, it is by far the best way to make a creamy sauce.

 Cooked this way, the starch in the pasta will leak into the tomato sauce, giving it that creaminess without having to add any cheese or butter.

 Arrabbiata means angry.
 Due to chili peppers, eating the pasta will make your face red, like if you were angry.
 Hence the name arrabbiata.